williamMBDK/pacup/README.md

 - is $IFS handled correctly everywhere?
 - many different package managers in backup, status and so on
 - use local
+- make global variables used in other functions, ex.
+QUIET be prefixed by PACUP